-- a liability measured in accordance with the Group's accounting policies for insurance contracts and financial instruments with a discretionary participation feature - an intangible asset ("value of business In-Force") representing the difference between the fair value of these contracts and the amount described above.
+- a liability measured in accordance with the Group's accounting policies for insurance contracts and financial instruments with a discretionary participation feature - an intangible asset ("value of In-Force business") representing the difference between the fair value of these contracts and the amount described above.

-The value of business In-Force corresponding to purchased insurance portfolios is generally amortised by the effective interest method over the portfolios' remaining life.
+The value of In-Force business corresponding to purchased insurance portfolios is generally amortised by the effective interest method over the portfolios' remaining life.

-3.10.3 Distribution agreements
+3.9.3 Distribution agreements